Eomm/blog-posts/posts/bonus-error-handler.md

+---
+title: Fastify Error handlers
+series: Fastify Bonus
+---

 # Fastify Error handlers

-All you need to know to control the Fastify errors!
+All you need to know to control the **Fastify v3** errors!

 ## Error types